-I have focused intensely on the passage that is under consideration today during my service before the Lord.
-I have methodically taught from this passage.
-It is not that it is the only passage available to instruct us in the importance of membership in the local congregation, but it is certainly one of the clearest examples of the early practise of the apostolic churches.
+Throughout my ministry I have focused intensely on the passage that is now receiving my focus.
+I have frequently instructed churches from this text.
+It is not the only passage available for instruction in the importance of membership in the local congregation, but it is unquestionably one of the clearest examples of the early practise of the apostolic churches.
 Consequently, there are treasures yet to be found in these verses.
-Accordingly, I ask that you weigh the teaching implicit in this account of the nascent Jerusalem congregation at least once more.
+Accordingly, I ask that you focus on this account of the nascent Jerusalem congregation.